OnyxCorporation/OnyxCorporation/README.md

 # Onyx Corporation

 ## About Us
 Welcome to Onyx Corporation's GitHub repository!
-We specialize in industrial automation solutions, leveraging cutting-edge technology to streamline and enhance manufacturing processes.
+We specialize in industrial automation solutions.

 ## Project Overview
 This repository contains the firmware development for various automation projects.
 Our goal is to create efficient, reliable, and scalable solutions to meet the diverse needs of the industry.